 - Discrimination (age, ancestry, disability, genetic traits, liability for service in the armed forces, marital status, domestic partnership, civil union status, national origin, nationality, pregnancy, race/color, religion/creed, sex, sexual orientation, gender identity and expression or any other protected class)

 - Whistleblower claims

 - Wage and hour disputes, including overtime claims and class/collective actions

 - Unemployment hearings

 Moreover, we represent clients in Department of Labor audits and investigations by agencies such as the Equal Employment Opportunity Commission or New Jersey Division of Civil Rights.

-The chair of our Employment Law Team, Maureen S. Binetti, is the immediate past Co-chair of the Employment Rights and Responsibilities Committee of the Labor and Employment Law Section of the American Bar Association, and serves as a Bencher for the Sidney Reitman Labor and Employment Law Inn of Court.
+The chair of our Employment Law team, Maureen S. Binetti, is the immediate past co-chair of the Employment Rights and Responsibilities Committee of the Labor and Employment Law Section of the American Bar Association, and serves as a Bencher for the Sidney Reitman Labor and Employment Law Inn of Court.
 She is certified by the New Jersey Supreme Court as a Civil Trial Attorney, frequently serves as a court-appointed and private mediator of employment disputes, and has been handling employment issues for over 30 years.

-Our employment team is known for our knowledge in all aspects of employment law and are frequent lecturers and authors on employment law topics affecting the business community.
+Our Employment Law team is known for our knowledge in all aspects of employment law and are frequent lecturers and authors on employment law topics affecting the business community.
 The complex issues surrounding this area of law require concentrated effort and expertise to keep abreast of day-to-day developments.
 The experience of our employment attorneys in New Jersey, combined with our firm's resources, enable us to be at the forefront of these issues.